-We charge £200 plus VAT for drafting a simple Will for one person.
+We charge £1,100 plus VAT for drafting a simple Will for one person.

-On top of that there are Foreign and Commonwealth Office Legalisation fees (currently £30) and Notary fees, which will depend on the Notary.
+On top of that, there are Foreign and Commonwealth Office Legalisation fees (currently £30) and Notary fees, which will depend on the Notary.

-The property or assets also have to be declared back in the UK although due to Double Taxation Laws you can offset the tax paid in Portugal against the tax payable in the UK.
+Inheritance tax on property or assets in Portugal has to be paid in Portugal.
+The property or assets also have to be declared back in the UK, although due to Double Taxation Laws you can offset the tax paid in Portugal against the tax payable in the UK.

 The rate of inheritance tax (Imposto do Selo) payable in Portugal will depend on:

-- The relationship between the person who died and the beneficiaries (some categories are exempt);
+- The relationship between the person who died and the beneficiaries (some categories are exempt).

-- The rate is always 10% of the total value of the inheritance.
+The rate is always 10% of the total value of the inheritance.

-The closest relatives have a tax exemption:
+The relatives who have a tax exemption are:

 - Husband / Wife